 Veterans affected by PTSD face sobering statistics, from high unemployment, divorce, and suicide rates, to increased risk of substance abuse, depression, and homelessness.
 They also face other health problems related to ongoing stress and anxiety.

-For those returning from Iraq and Afghanistan, PTSD and Traumatic Brain Injury (TBI) are often linked.
-The Department of Defense calls TBI one of the “signature injuries” of the wars in Iraq and Afghanistan due to head injuries from improvised explosive devices.
-With symptoms that sometimes overlap those of PTSD, TBI can affect memory and emotions plus increase the risk of Parkinson’s and Alzheimer’s disease.
+For those returning from Iraq and Afghanistan, PTSD and Brain Injury (BI) are often linked.
+The Department of Defense calls BI one of the “signature injuries” of the wars in Iraq and Afghanistan due to head injuries from improvised explosive devices.
+With symptoms that sometimes overlap those of PTSD, BI can affect memory and emotions plus increase the risk of Parkinson’s and Alzheimer’s disease.

 A Ripple Effect